camjohnson-code/camjohnson-code/README.md

 - 🌱 I’m currently learning React Native

-- 📚 In my spare time, I'm working my way through **The Odin Project, The Complete JavaScript Course by Jonas Schmedtmann on Udemy** and training for triathlons
+- 📚 In my spare time, I'm working my way through **JavaScript Algorithms and Data Structures Masterclass on Udemy** and training for triathlons

 - 📫 How to reach me **cameron.n.johnson15@gmail.com**